syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 # MultiSelection Support in WPF ComboBox (ComboBoxAdv)

-This section explains how to select the multiple items and select the items programmatically in the [ComboBoxAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) control.
+This section explains how to select the multiple items and select the items programmatically in the [WPF ComboBox](https://www.syncfusion.com/wpf-controls/combobox) (ComboBoxAdv) control.

 ## Properties